Lucas-C/pre-commit-hooks-java/README.md

 Pre-commit hooks to validate HTML5 pages or templates:

-- on hook uses a NodeJS linter: https://github.com/yaniswang/HTMLHint
+- one hook uses a regex-based NodeJS linter: https://github.com/yaniswang/HTMLHint

+- another one used a [htmlparser2](https://github.com/fb55/htmlparser2)-based NodeJS linter: [htmllint](https://github.com/htmllint/htmllint/wiki/Options)

-- the other one uses the v.Nu validator: http://validator.w3.org/nu/
+- the last one uses the v.Nu validator: http://validator.w3.org/nu/
 It requires a `java` interpreter in the `$PATH`.

 This hook can automagically replace mustaches by a default value in order to validate templates.